awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 ## Get recommendations using incremental code reviews<a name="get-pull-request-scan"></a>

-To get recommendations from CodeGuru Reviewer after you associate a repository, use the repository source provider to make an incremental code review\.
-CodeGuru Reviewer then provides recommendations as incremental code review comments in the source provider to improve your code\.
+To get recommendations from CodeGuru Reviewer for code changes in an associated repository, referred to as an incremental code review, use the repository source provider to submit a pull request\.
+CodeGuru Reviewer then provides recommendations to improve your code as comments on the pull request in the source provider\.

-To view the recommendations in the CodeGuru Reviewer console, navigate to the **Code reviews** page in the console and choose the name of the code review to view the detailed code review page\.
+You can also view the recommendations in the CodeGuru Reviewer console\.

+1. Navigate to the **Code reviews** pane in the console\.

+1. On the **Incremental code reviews** tab, choose the name of the code review\.

+   CodeGuru Reviewer then displays the detailed code review page that contains the list of recommendations\.

 ## Get recommendations using GitHub Actions<a name="working-with-github-actions"></a>